When I was eighteen, I experienced a period of temporary insanity.

 McGovern's campaign was a disaster.
 "I wanted to run for president in the worst way," he once remarked.
 "And I did."
 McGovern- whose profoundly decent instincts caused him to stand by his original running-mate, Missouri Senator Thomas Eagleton, when demands were made that he drop Eagleton from the ticket for reasons which would be laughable today (he'd received electroshock therapy during an instance of depression years before) and left him looking spineless when the political reality of popular prejudice in an age less knowledgeable about depression than ours made him drop Eagleton in favor of Sarge Shriver, carried only Massachusetts and the District of Columbia in the second-largest landslide defeat in history.
 Ironically, it was McGovern's candidacy that was the target of the Watergate burglary which ultimately brought down Richard Nixon.
 The Plumbers really needn't have bothered.

 I continued to be a Democrat longer than I should have.
-The commitment to improving the life of the poor and the plight of the oppressed continues to appeal to me, and I would be a Democrat still if the party's increasingly radical position on social issues hadn't confronted me with a crisis of conscience back in 1992.
+Their professed commitment to improving the life of the poor and the plight of the oppressed continues to appeal to me, and I would be a Democrat still if the party's increasingly radical position on social issues hadn't confronted me with a crisis of conscience back in 1992.
 I found that I could no longer rationalize supporting candidates who favored a virtually unrestricted legal right to abortion.
 While Bill Clinton's foreign policy, to my matured eyes, was a great deal more responsible than that of his Democratic predecessors, I just couldn't continue to support people who thought that there were members of our species who were in essence "life unworthy of life" appointing member after member to the Supreme Court to sustain and extend the moral abomination that is Roe v.
 Wade.

 I began the second Republican era of my life.
 Today, with both parties so radical, ideologically rigid, and generally irresponsible, I'm a registered Independent.
 And as I said, I'm still embarrassed to have supported the candidacy of George McGovern.